stex/stex.codes/_posts/2020-09-02-evernote-attachment-workflow.markdown

 xml = File.read(NOTE_XML_FILE)
 ```

-As a reminder, this gives us a file containing multiple tags containing the attachment information we week:
+As a reminder, this gives us a file containing multiple tags with the attachment information:

 ```xml
 <en-media hash="270493a2b1a89ceeb2528f1c0e97d1f5" title="Attachment" width="1979" type="image/png"/>